rlopzc/protohackers_zig/README.md

 ## Running the image in any cloud provider

 1. Create a server in a cloud provider (I used Hetzner)
 1. Pull the image.
-You can either push the latest, which should contain most solutions, or a specific tag with a solution.
+You can either pull the latest, which should contain most solutions, or a specific tag with a solution.
    ```sh
    docker pull ghcr.io/rlopzc/protohackers_zig:0_smoke